odanoburu/FreeLing-User-Manual/installation/installation-linux.md

 If not, please read Section [Install FreeLing Requirements on Linux](requirements-linux.md)

 Finally, it assumes you know where you want to install FreeLing (e.g. `/home/user/freeling`, `/home/user/programs/freeling`).
 You can omit this, and FreeLing will be installed in the default location `/usr/local`.
-***IMPORTANT***: From this point on, we will refer to FreeLing installation folder (either chosen by you or the default location) as `$FLINSTALL`
+***IMPORTANT***: From this point on, we will refer to FreeLing installation folder (either chosen by you or the default location) as `$FLINSTALL`.

 # Build FreeLing

-* Open a terminal and change to the folder where you uncompressed or cloned the downloaded FreeLing source
+* Open a terminal and change to the folder where you uncompressed or cloned the downloaded FreeLing source.

 * Execute the commands:
   ```